-With the continued drought conditions, the community is facing its peak fire danger earlier than normal.
+With the State's winter rain, the community is facing unprecedented vegetation growth as we head into peak fire danger season.
 To reduce the fire danger on private property and provide greater community safety, the Fire Department has been inspecting properties and checking for fire hazards.
 Recently your property listed above was found that it does not comply with the Vegetation Management Guidelines set forth in the Kensington Fire Protection District Vegetation Management Standards.
 You are being notified now so that you may, if you have not already done so, take steps to remove those fire hazard conditions found on your property.